wuhongyi/PKUXIADAQ/firmware/firmware.md

 	- Also removed a few unnecessary processing routines in the DSP code:
 		- (1) no longer process pile-up rejection or inverse pile-up rejection, all events will be accepted, but still with pileup flag in the event header;
 		- (2) removed "no traces for large pulses" feature.

+- pixie16_revfpku_16b250m_release_11022020  PKU firmware(sometime not output)
+	- multiplicity results can be output regardless of MultiplicityMaskHigh[31]=0 or 1.
+Output from front panel A and RJ45.
+	- send the external timestamp clock and clear as well as the run inhibit to the backplane using the MZTIO card.
+TrigConfig3[1/2] control front panel/backplane
+	- The value is set to 0 when the calculated energy is negative.
+	- The pileup event energy is not set to 0, output calculated values directly.
+	- 4-ch debug signals of the front panel A to the chassis backplane’s TriggerAll bits 28 to 31.
+TrigConfig3[0] control
+	- In the record waveform mode, when the waveform buffer is full, the module is not busy, and the header continues to record.
+In this case, the output event data has no waveform.
+	- tried to speed up the event processing, by removing some of the unnecessary wait when reading trace from each channel.
+	- Also removed a few unnecessary processing routines in the DSP code:
+		- (1) no longer process pile-up rejection or inverse pile-up rejection, all events will be accepted, but still with pileup flag in the event header;
+		- (2) removed "no traces for large pulses" feature.

+- pixie16_revfpku_14b250m_release_11032020  PKU firmware(sometime not output)
+	- multiplicity results can be output regardless of MultiplicityMaskHigh[31]=0 or 1.
+Output from front panel A and RJ45.
+	- send the external timestamp clock and clear as well as the run inhibit to the backplane using the MZTIO card.
+TrigConfig3[1/2] control front panel/backplane
+	- The value is set to 0 when the calculated energy is negative.
+	- The pileup event energy is not set to 0, output calculated values directly.
+	- 4-ch debug signals of the front panel A to the chassis backplane’s TriggerAll bits 28 to 31.
+TrigConfig3[0] control
+	- In the record waveform mode, when the waveform buffer is full, the module is not busy, and the header continues to record.
+In this case, the output event data has no waveform.
+	- tried to speed up the event processing, by removing some of the unnecessary wait when reading trace from each channel.
+	- Also removed a few unnecessary processing routines in the DSP code:
+		- (1) no longer process pile-up rejection or inverse pile-up rejection, all events will be accepted, but still with pileup flag in the event header;
+		- (2) removed "no traces for large pulses" feature.

 <!-- firmware.md ends here -->